ros-naoqi/naoqi_driver/doc/source/install.rst

   $ qibuild configure -c <tc_name>
   $ qibuild make -c <tc_name>

+Once compilation is over, the resulting binary will be in *~/qibuild_ws/alrosbridge/build-<tcname>/sdk/bin/alrosbridge_bin*

 If you encounter any compilation issue, (unable to find some dependencies), you might need to install them (through *apt-get install* for instance)

+Once you successfully compiled the module, you can learn how to use it on the `next page <start.rst>`_